Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on All Software

 What is Form DPT-3?

-According to the latest Ministry of Corporate Affairs (MCA) Amendments, it is mandatory for all companies excluding the Government Companies to file a one-time return for the outstanding receipts of money which are loans of the company but are not considered deposits.
+According to the latest Ministry of Corporate Affairs (MCA) Amendments, it is mandatory for all companies excluding the banking companies NBFC’s and HFC’s and a company specified by the Central Government under the proviso to sub-section (1) of section 73 of the Act to file a one-time return for the outstanding receipts of money which are loans of the company but are not considered deposits.
+It is also required to file annually.

 Best ROC/MCA Filing Software Free Demo